shabbychef/fromo/README.md

 ## Running 'scale' operations

-Through template magic, the same code can perform running centering, scaling, z-scoring and so on:
+Through template magic, the same code was modified to perform running centering, scaling, z-scoring and so on:

 ```r